ccoupe/mqtt-alarm/README.md

 </plist>
 ```
 That should wait for the network to be up and running before attempting
 to run the script.
-IT Should, but it doesn't.
+It Should work.
 Notice the 60 second delay in the
-launch script iot-alarm.sh ?
-Now you know why it's there.
+launch script?
+We have to wait for the network to be up.
+This
+requires secret knowledge on OSX.
+I don't have that knowledge so this
+script is going to wait for a minute.
+This is a long time If you are debugging
+Just so you know.

 ```sh
 sudo cp iot-alarm.plist /Library/LaunchDaemons/